We ask for Coventry City Council to request that the applicant

-- transport assessment and air quality assessment that includes the Longford Road–Windmill Road junction and the Coventry City Council’s air quality measured monitoring sites LR1 and LR2 which are based here.
-Furthermore, they should include sensitive receptors at this junction within their air quality modelling.
+- a transport assessment and air quality assessment that includes the Longford Road–Windmill Road junction and uses the Coventry City Council’s air quality measured monitoring sites LR1 and LR2 in their model verification.
+Furthermore, they should include sensitive receptors at this section of the Longford Road and along Windmill Road.

-- phase 3 geo-environmental report which includes a land contamination remediation strategy and Tier 3 Detailed Quantitative Risk Assessment (DQRA).
-This is essential due to the history of contaminated waste tipping know to have occurred on the site.
+- a phase 3 geo-environmental report which includes a land contamination remediation strategy and Tier 3 Detailed Quantitative Risk Assessment (DQRA).
+This is essential due to the history of mining and contaminated waste tipping know to have occurred in the wider area and presence of made ground on the site itself.